Code of Conduct

 8. We owe a special duty of care to Children in Chess

-Everyone involved in any way in Casual Chess Club owes a special duty of care to children who play the game.
+Everyone involved in any way in Club activities owes a special duty of care to children who play the game.
 Anyone who neglects this duty will be in serious breach of this code.
 Any form of abuse of any child, be it verbal or physical, will be viewed as the most serious breach of this code of conduct and will be dealt with in the harshest possible manner.

 9. Always respect the use of facilities and venues provided

-10. Utilizing the Casual Chess Club
+10. Utilizing the Club